miladjavadi/box2kit/README.md

 Logs from the resumed model will be saved as a new version under the specified experiment name.

 ### Timbre Transfer
-Similar to for training, all model type subpackages contain a respective ```transfer``` script, which follows a common syntax:
+Similar to for training, all model type subpackages contain respective ```transfer``` scripts, which follow a common syntax:
 ```
 python -m box2kit.<model_type>.transfer checkpoint/path.ckpt input/files --out output/files
 ```